eccirc/nology_portfolio/README.md

 ## About this project

-The aim of this website is to proide a clear, reponsive web site to showcase my web projcts.
+The aim of this website is to provide a clear, reponsive web site to showcase my web/dev projcts.
-Taking a design-first approach with wire-framing in figma, then built with **HTML**, **SCSS** and **Javascript**.
+Taking a design-first approach with wire-framing in [figma](https://www.figma.com/file/1ZOT2ibmY9RSbWTX43jJBt/nology-testing?node-id=0%3A1), then built with **HTML**, **SCSS** and **Javascript**.

 ## Credits